LeanneTN/mystore-api-dev/README.md

 - Caffeine
 - Mybatis Plus

+## Packages not included in Maven
+There are few packages which aren't using maven to manage
+### Alipay Third party dependency
+alipay-sdk-java-3.3.0.jar

+alipay-sdk-java-3.3.0-source.jar

+alipay-trade-sdk-20161215.jar

+alipay-trade-sdk-20161215-source.jar

 ## Coding Style
 In this project, my coding style is based on restful API and